Tamakimouto/uguu-screenshooter/README.md

 If it turned out portable enough to use it on your own computer, have fun with it. <br>

 ## Dependencies
-This is a stand alone program, so it shouldn't need any external screenshooter.
+This is a stand alone program, so it shouldn't need any external screenshooter. <br>
-But what you do need the following: <br>
+But you probably do need the following: <br>
 * curl
 * xlib
 * glib